PI Responsibilities

 -

-- Determine the need for IBC review before modifying recombinant DNA research already approved by the IBC.
+- Determine the need for IBC review before modifying r/s NA research already approved by the IBC.

-- Submit any subsequent changes (e.g., changes in the source of DNA or host-vector system) to the IBC for review and approval or disapproval.
+- Submit any subsequent changes (e.g., changes in the source of DNA, RNA? or host-vector system) to the IBC for review and approval.

 - Remain in communication with the IBC throughout the duration of the project.

-- Report any significant problems pertaining to the operation and implementation of containment practices and procedures, violations of the NIH Guidelines, or any significant research-related accidents and illnesses to the Biological Safety Officer or IBC Chairperson.
+- Report any significant problems pertaining to the operation and implementation of containment practices and procedures, violations of the NIH Guidelines, or any significant research-related accidents and illnesses to the Biological Safety Officer.

 The National Select Agents Registry Program (NSAR) oversees the activities of possession of biological agents and toxins that have the potential to pose a severe threat to public, animal or plant health, or to animal or plant products.
 The NSAR currently requires registration of facilities including government agencies, universities, research institutions, and commercial entities that possess, use or transfer biological agents and toxins.